CottaCush/Dufuna/WEEKLY_TASKS.md

 ### *Week 24, 25 and 26: Introduction to Databases.*

 This week's task is to test your knowledge on databases and SQL.
+  Kindly share your submission in a google sheet with all your mentors.

   1. What is SQL?